-In the following definition we take a chain of torsion classes $\eta$ and for every $r \in [0,1]$ we construct a subcategory $\P_t \subset \A$ that will be essential for the rest of the paper.
+In the following definition we take a chain of torsion classes $\eta$ and for every $t \in [0,1]$ we construct a subcategory $\P_t \subseteq \A$ that will be essential for the rest of the paper.

 \begin{definition} Let $\eta \in \CT(\A)$.
-Then we define $\P_\eta:= \{\P_t : t \in [0,1]\}$ where, for every $t \in [0,1]$, $\P_t$ is a full-subcategory of $\A$ defined as follows.
+Then we define $\P_\eta:= \{\P_\eta(t) : t \in [0,1]\}$ where, for every $t \in [0,1]$, $\P_\eta(t)$ is a full-subcategory of $\A$ defined as follows.

-For every $\eta \in \CT(\A)$ and $t\in [0,1]$, we say that $\P_t \in \P_\eta$ is the category of \textit{$\eta$-quasisemistable} objects of \textit{phase} $t$. \end{definition}
+For every $\eta \in \CT(\A)$ and $t\in [0,1]$, we say that $\P_\eta(t) \in \P_\eta$ is the category of \textit{$\eta$-quasisemistable} objects of \textit{phase} $t$. \end{definition}

-The term \textit{quasisemstables} will become clear in Section \ref{sec:stab}, where we compare the chain of torsion classes with the stability conditions introduced in \cite{Rudakov1997} and \cite{Bridgeland2007}.
+The term \textit{quasisemistables} will become clear in Section \ref{sec:stab}, where we compare the chain of torsion classes with the stability conditions introduced in \cite{Rudakov1997} and \cite{Bridgeland2007}.
 Now we prove the main result of this section.

 \begin{theorem} Let $\A$ be an abelian category and $\eta$ be a chain of torsion classes in $\CT(\A)$.
-Then every non-zero object $M$ of $\A$ admits a Harder-Narasimhan filtration.
-That is a filtration
+Then every non-zero object $M$ of $\A$ admits a Harder-Narasimhan filtration. \end{theorem}